 From Porthmadog take a ride on the Ffestiniog and Welsh Highland Railway, a historic narrow gauge steam railway passing through the stunning Snowdonia countryside.
 It was built to transport the slate from the slate mines of Blaenau Ffestiniog to the port of Porthmadog for onward sailings worldwide.
 Each way takes about one hour.
 If designing an itinerary with a coach, you don’t have to do the return journey.
 Clients can alight at a station stop of your choice which could include Minffordd with easy access to Portmeirion or Tan y Bwlch.
 A short journey to Plas Tan y Bwlch (Snowdonia National Park’s Study Centre) has a garden and tea room (tea room open Easter – October).
 Visit the website for more information on group travel and coach parties.

-If times allows, visit Llechwedd which offers a Deep Mine Tour, an off road adventure with the Quarry Explorer taking guests to the top of the man-made summits or the ultimate Slate Mountain Adventure.
+If times allows, visit Llechwedd where clients can either travel deep into the belly of a mine on the Deep Mine Tour, or take an off road adventure with the Quarry Explorer, which takes guests to the top of the man-made summits or the ultimate Slate Mountain Adventure.
 Discover what life was like for a 19th century slate worker and view extreme landscape 1400ft (427m) above sea level.
 Suitable for groups and coach parking.

 Overnight: Portmeirion or Criccieth